chrisjdavie/leetcode_2025/to_revisit.md

 ### l_0036_valid_sudoku
 2025/04/28
 - got most right, but made a mistake at the end as to what I was indexing over

+#### l_0015_3sum

+2025/04/11
+- first, quick solution good
+- went down a weird side track with the optimization
+- got stuck trying to think if there's an O(N) time solution, which there isn't structurally, and I think that's obvious?
+- once I went back to a more sensibly optimized solution, I made a couple simple mistakes

+2025/04/13
+- single typo didn't catch by eye :_(

+2025/04/29
+- typo
+- arguments to sorted wrong